How to Pick the Perfect White Paint Color for Your Space

 Pick a cool or warm white, then stick with that undertone on everything from flooring to backsplashes and window treatments.
 A consistent undertone will give your space a cohesive, coordinated feel, while a mismatched one might feel amateurish or sloppy.

 "The other piece that becomes really important when people are talking about choosing whites is the lighting you choose in your room," Spicher says.

 You may not consider how your lamps or light fixtures can affect the paint color on your walls when you're picking colors, but later on, you may realize the white paint color looks totally different than it did at the store.

 "White is the presence of light," Spicher says.
 "If you have a light that conflicts with what you're choosing, then you can choose the greatest paint ever, and if you have a warm white and a cool light mixed, then that's when things start to conflict."

 This is where undertones come in again.
 Have lighting in a warm or cool undertone picked out before you pick a complementary white paint color, or adjust your fixtures and bulbs after the walls are painted to give the room that polished, well-planned feel.

-The temperature of light—whether it’s warm or cold—is measured in Kelvins, Spicher says.
-Lower Kelvins mean warmer lights, and higher numbers mean cooler lights; pair the Kelvins listed on your lightbulb packaging with the undertones of your white paint color of choice to all-but guarantee a good match.
+The temperature of light—whether it's warm or cold—is measured in Kelvins, Spicher says.
+Lower Kelvins mean warmer lights, and higher numbers mean cooler lights; pair the Kelvins listed on your lightbulb packaging with the undertones of your white paint color of choice to all but guarantee a great match.

 Give it a good finish